okolekar/Laser-Induced-Melting/README.md

 # Laser-Induced-Melting

 ## Project Description
-This repository contains a Python program for simulating Laser Induced Melting.
+This repository contains a Python program for simulating Laser Induced Melting along with some standard test case.
 I have used the Enthalpy and Stefan approach.

 ## Installation
-Clone this repository to your local machine.
+Clone this repository to your local machine.\\
 Make sure that you have installed python 3.11, Numpy, math and Matplotlib library.

 ## Documentation